7 Best Places to Live in New York with a Dog in 2025

 Invest in some anti-barking devices or hire a trainer to help curb unwanted barking, jumping on people, or aggressive behavior towards other dogs.

-If your pooch has special issues with other dogs, tie a yellow ribbon to your leash to show other dog owners that they should keep their dogs away.
+If your puppy has special issues with other dogs, tie a yellow ribbon to your leash to show other dog owners that they should keep their dogs away.

 Most importantly, be attentive to your dog's needs, anxieties, and sensitivities.

-Helping your dog cope with their issues can help prevent unwanted behavior and leads to a happy and healthy companion!
+Helping your dog cope with their issues can help prevent unwanted behavior and lead to a happy and healthy companion!

 Qualifying for an Apartment

-More important than having your best furry pal pass the landlord's test, you'll need actually qualify for the apartment.
+More important than having your best furry pal pass the landlord's test is that you must qualify for the apartment.

 Understanding the basics of real estate works in New York can help you get through the complicated and competitive process.